 Already a Corwin Author?

-Please prepare your manuscript according to the Corwin Author's Guide. (please note this is a large file and may take some time to open depending upon your connection.)
+Please prepare your manuscript according to the Corwin Author's Guide.

 Information for Prospective Authors

 For a downloadable PDF version of our author proposal guidelines, please click here.

 Corwin’s Publishing and Professional Learning Group is committed to working hand-in-hand with both new and seasoned authors and consultants to design, develop, and deliver effective professional learning solutions that empower educators and the students they teach.
 We firmly believe that compelling content—that which is both research-based and extremely practical—lies at the very heart of these solutions.
 This content has the potential to take shape in a range of modalities and to ultimately take on a life of its own, effecting real change in schools and in the communities in which they are situated.

 - It offers practical, hands-on advice to educators